awslabs/data-solutions-framework-on-aws/framework/API.md

 processing.SparkEmrServerlessRuntime.grantStartJobExecution(startJobRole: IRole, executionRoleArn: string[], applicationArns: string[])
 ```

-A static method which will grant an IAM Role the right to start and monitor a job.
+A static method granting the right to start and monitor a job to an IAM Role.

 The method will also attach an iam:PassRole permission limited to the IAM Job Execution roles passed